martagrz/martagrz.github.io/content/authors/admin/_index.md

 I am a researcher at the intersection of economics and machine learning and AI, specialising in computational economics, behavioural economics, and data-driven modelling of decision-making processes.
 My work focuses on reinforcement learning, agent-based models (ABMs), and neural approaches to utility and demand estimation to understand economic behavior across markets, finance, and macroeconomics.

 In March 2026, I will join Capula Investment Management as a Portfolio Research Scientist.
 I am also a College Teaching Associate at St John’s College, University of Cambridge and will join Lucy Cavendish College, Cambridge as a Bye-Fellow for the 2026–2027 academic year.
 I supervise MPhil dissertations in Economics and Data Science at the Faculty of Economics, University of Cambridge.

-I hold a BA in Economics from the University of Cambridge and a PhD in Economics and Machine Learning from the UCL Department of Statistical Science.